 Clinical trial revenue is earned over-time as the university provides services.
 The transaction price is negotiated with the customer and is usually based on standard rates for clinical services and the expected cost to complete the contract.
 Payment terms under these contracts vary but generally provide for the right to invoice the customer as work progresses, either based on units performed or the achievement of billing milestones.
 The university has determined that an input method using costs incurred as a basis to estimate revenue earned best depicts the pattern of transfer of control to the customer.
 In those limited cases where prepayments are significant, revenue is deferred until earned and a contract liability is recorded.
-The contract liabilities at June 30, 2022 and 2021 are not considered material and are reported as deferred revenue and contract liabilities on the consolidated statement of financial position.
+Such amounts are reported as deferred revenue and contract liabilities on the consolidated statement of financial position.

-Contracts in other educational sales and services cover a broad range of activities including physician services to affiliated and unaffiliated hospitals, executive education program fees and royalties.
+Contracts in other educational sales and services cover a broad range of activities including laboratory services, executive education program fees and royalties.
 Revenue from the contracts in this category is earned over time as services are rendered.
 The measure of progress varies according to the nature of the services provided.
 Invoicing to customers is performed in the cadence required under the contracts and amounts invoiced generally are considered due upon receipt.
 Accruals for services provided but not yet invoiced are recorded at year end.
-Amounts receivable under service contracts are \$71,137 and \$64,239 at June 30, 2022 and 2021, respectively.
 Fees for executive education programs are often received in advance of the program and represent a contract liability.
 Such amounts are reported as deferred revenue and contract liabilities in the consolidated statement of financial position.